yuriys-kentico/kontent-custom-element-samples/README.md

 ### Custom element DevKit

-To make development of custom elements as easy as possible, we created a [custom element devkit](https://github.com/Kentico/custom-element-devkit).
+To make the development of custom elements as easy as possible, we created a [custom element devkit](https://github.com/Kentico/custom-element-devkit).
 The devkit includes Kentico Kontent alike wireframe and mocked API to enable seamless debugging experience.
 It is also capable of minimizing all assets and preparing custom element for production use.

 ### Styling your custom elements